Cal-InfoSec/Cal-InfoSec/README.md

 [instagram]: https://www.instagram.com/cruizeship/
 [linkedin]: www.linkedin.com/in/cruz-alfaroleal

+<h2>Projects in motion 🛠️</h2>
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on:
+  - SOC homelab, Burpsuite, and Keylogger
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning:
+  - Last half of my CompTIA A+, Security +, and Network Foundations
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on:
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->### Hi there 👋
+  - CTFs and Data Analysis